Microbial Identification and Evaluation

 Lean teams and sample transportation pose challenges.
-Our LifeCheck Resources team is comprised of technical experts, who can offer immediate on-site or in the lab sample evaluation and testing, providing you with reliable results time and time again.
+Our Technical Team is comprised of molecular microbiology experts, who can offer immediate on-site or in the lab sample evaluation and testing, providing you with reliable results time and time again.
 If your team is faced with any of these application challenges, our team of OSP Experts is ready to help.

 |Application Challenge||OSP Technical Consulting Services|

 |Whole System Analysis||Find the source of microbial contamination by having our experts assess your entire system using the proper testing kits and protocols.|

 |Hydraulic Fracturing Fluid||Screen source waters, evaluate on-site biocide treatments, or complete post-frac evaluations to ensure biocide efficacy after wells come on production.|